PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-04 19:31:49
+Last updated: 2024-04-04 19:32:22
-Random Quote: Man cannot tame what God wishes to be wild. - Jacob Snell
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder